I’ve never been a cheese person.

 - For serving, take the ball out of the fridge and mush it around to better make a sphere.
 (Mush it around with the plastic wrap on.
 You’ll be happy you did this, haha.)
 Roll it in your desired topping, and it’s ready to go!
 That’s it.

-- Like I said, this Beer-Infused “Cheese” Ball recipe makes two decently-sized cheese balls.
+- As I said, this Beer-Infused “Cheese” Ball recipe makes two decently-sized cheese balls.
 If you want, you can freeze the other ball for another occasion.
 I wouldn’t roll it in the topping yet; just stick it in the freezer in the plastic wrap and twisty tie.
 Thaw it out overnight in the fridge before serving it.

 Enjoy this fancy-looking cheese ball with your favourite crackers and veggies!